 Lessons in Joy from a Disaster-Prone Dog

-If you’ve ever loved a dog or needed a laugh, you’ll be inspired by Killarney’s motto: Grab life by the throat and shake every last drop of joy out of it.
+You will be inspired by Killarney’s motto: grab life by the throat and shake every last drop of joy out of it.
 Wrestle it, if you have to.

-Belinda Pollard is an award-winning mystery author and former journalist who used to chuckle about people who treated their pets like children – until it happened to her.
-Her hobbies now include dog-walking in the rain and watching dog-training videos.
-She is a speaker, publishing consultant and book editor.
-She lives in Australia, travels the world (when she can find a good petsitter), and blogs at belindapollard.com.
+Belinda Pollard is a multi-award-winning Australian mystery author and former journalist who used to chuckle about people who treated their pets like children – until it happened to her.
+Her hobbies now include dog-walking in the rain and failing dog training classes.
+She lives in Brisbane, Australia, travels the world (when she can find a good petsitter), and blogs at belindapollard.com.

 Available in ebook, paperback and now in LARGE PRINT

-booktopia.com.au -Koorong Books – Little Gnome – Mary Ryan’s Noosa – Rendezvous Dayboro – Bookworms Books, Petrie
+Little Gnome, Wynnum – Mary Ryan’s Noosa – Rendezvous Dayboro – Bookworms Books, Petrie

 Bronze Award, Foreword Reviews

 I confess I approached this book with some misgivings.
 I am a dog lover, but having a dog as the subject of a book can sometimes render the account over-sentimental and unrealistic for my taste.
 How wrong I was – Dogged Optimism is an accomplished, inspiring piece of writing that had me completely hooked from the first page to the unexpected and gratifying end.